oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/clone/clone.md

 ## Introduction

-This lab will step through clone and make ready the Spring Framework 5.3.x Pet Clinic example that is available [here](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) from the Spring Team, a PetClinic version with a plain old Spring Framework 5.3.x configuration and with a 3-layer architecture (i.e. presentation --> service --> repository).
+This lab will step through cloning and preparing the Spring Framework 5.3.x Pet Clinic example that is available [here](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) from the Spring Team, a PetClinic version with a Spring Framework 5.3.x configuration and with a 3-layer architecture (i.e. presentation --> service --> repository).

 Estimated Lab Time: ***5 minutes***

-### About Spring Framework 5.3.x Pet Clinic sample
+### About Spring Framework 5.3.x Pet Clinic Sample

 The Spring Pet Clinic sample application is a classic example of a web application that demonstrates the capabilities of the Spring Framework.
 It is designed to showcase the use of Spring's core features, including dependency injection, aspect-oriented programming, and data access.
 The application is structured in a way that separates concerns into different layers, making it easy to understand and maintain.